-We and our directors and officers will agree, with limited exceptions, for a period of adys after the date of this prospectus, and all remaining holders of units will agree, with limited exceptions, for a period of days before and days after the date of this prospectus, that we and they will not, without the prior written consent of the representatives of the underwriters, directly or indirectly, offer to sell, sell or otherwise dispose of any shares of our common stock or any securities convertible into, or exercisable or exchangeable for, shares of our common or our other capital stock.
-The remaining holders of units and their transferees have the right to require us to register under the Securities Act their securities for sale into the public markets, subject to the lock-up agreements.
-In connection with the original offering, members of our senior management and directors, Arbor Commercial Mortgage and certain members of the senior management of Arbor Commercial Mortgage have agreed with JMP Securities not to offer, pledge, sell contract to sell, sell any option or contract to purchase or otherwise transfer or dispose of, directly or indirectly, any shares of our common stock, or any securities convertible into or exercisable for any of our common stock or any right to acquire our common stock, until the earlier of:
+We have agreed not to offer to sell, contract to sell, or otherwise dispose of, loan, pledge or grant any rights with respect to any shares of our common stock, any options or warrants to purchase any shares of our common stock or any securities convertible into or exercisable for any of our common stock, including our units, for a period of 180 days following the completion of the original offering on July 1, 2003, subject to certain exceptions.
+Members of our senior management and directors, Arbor Commercial Mortgage and certain members of the senior management of Arbor Commercial Mortgage have agreed with us not to offer, pledge, sell contract to sell, sell any option or contract to purchase or otherwise transfer or dispose of, directly or indirectly, any shares of our common stock, or any securities convertible into or exercisable for any of our common stock or any right to acquire our common stock, until the earlier of:

-- 180 days from the effective date of the IPO registration statement; and - two years from the consummation of the original offering, subject to certain exceptions.
+- 180 days from the effective date of the shelf registration statement; and - two years from the consummation of the original offering, subject to certain exceptions.

-The underwriters or JMP Securities, at any time, and without notice, may release all or any portion of the common stock subject to the foregoing lock-up agreements.
+JMP Securities, at any time, and without notice, may release all or any portion of the common stock subject to the foregoing lock-up agreements.